 - (d) a clear and comprehensible explanation of the minimum, normally available, maximum and advertised download and upload speed of the internet access services in the case of fixed networks, or of the estimated maximum and advertised download and upload speed of the internet access services in the case of mobile networks, and how significant deviations from the respective advertised download and upload speeds could impact the exercise of the end-users' rights laid down in Article 3(1); - 140.
-In order to empower end-users, speed values required by the Article 4(1) (d) should be specified in the contract and published in such a manner that they can be verified and used to determine any discrepancy between the actual performance and what has been agreed in contract.
+In order to empower end-users, speed values required by Article 4(1) (d) should be specified in the contract and published in such a manner that they can be verified and used to determine any discrepancy between the actual performance and what has been agreed in contract.
 Upload and download speeds should be provided as single numerical values in bits/second (e.g. kbit/s or Mbit/s).
-Speeds should be specified on the basis of the IP packet payload or transport layer protocol payload, and not based on a lower layer protocol. - 141.
-In order for the contractual speed values to be understandable, contracts should specify factors that may have an effect on the speed, both within and outside the ISP's control. - 142.
-BEREC understands that the requirement on ISPs to include in the contract and publish information about advertised speeds does not entail a requirement to advertise speeds; rather, it is limited to including in the contract and publishing information about speeds which are advertised by the ISP.
+Speeds should be specified on the basis of the transport layer protocol payload, and not based on a lower layer protocol. - 141.
+In order for the contractual speed values to be understandable, contracts should specify factors that may have an effect on the speed, both within and outside the ISP's control.
+This also applies for hybrid IAS and FWA (Fixed Wireless Access), where unpredictable influences (for example environmental conditions) can impact on the provision of the service to a certain degree. - 141a.
+BEREC considers certain types of FWA as fixed network services for the purpose of transparency requirements in the Regulation.
+This is the case specifically where a mobile network is used for IAS provisioning at a fixed location with dedicated equipment and capacity reservation or usage of a specified frequency spectrum band is applied.
+In this instance it should be compliant with the transparency requirements for fixed networks. - 141b.
+BEREC considers hybrid access as fixed network access for the purpose of transparency requirements in the Regulation when it consists of a combination of fixed and mobile technologies as a single subscription, it is provided at a fixed location, and it is marketed as a fixed service.
+Therefore, it should be compliant with the transparency requirements for fixed networks.
+If this is not the case, the fixed part of the service must meet the fixed network transparency requirements and the mobile part of the service must meet the mobile network transparency requirements.
+For example with regards to the mobile component of the hybrid IAS when marketed separately from the fixed component, NRAs may impose requirements concerning minimum quality of service requirements and other appropriate and necessary measures under Article 5(1).

+142. BEREC understands that the requirement on ISPs to include in the contract and publish information about advertised speeds does not entail a requirement to advertise speeds; rather, it is limited to including in the contract and publishing information about speeds which are advertised by the ISP.
 The requirement to specify the advertised speed requires an ISP to explain the advertised speed of the particular IAS offer included in the contract, if its speed has been advertised.
 An ISP may naturally also advertise other IAS offers of higher or lower speeds that are not included in the contract to which the subscriber is party (whether by choice or due to unavailability of the service at their location), in accordance with laws governing marketing.